geveh/LakeVolumes/README.md

 *Mandatory input data*:
 - "RGI2000-v7.0-o1regions.shp" (O1 regions of the RGI to aggregate regional lake lifetimes)
 - "lakes_with_catchment_and_landcover.rds" (R-object with catchment-wide statistics on relief, glacier and land cover for all lakes in 2020)
-- "VA_data.RDS" (R-object of all non-repetitively surveyed glacial lakes)
 - "all_lakes_with_volumes.RDS" (R-object with posterior median and 68% volume estimate for each lake in 1990 and 2020)
 - "continent_dissolve.shp" (Shapefile of dissolved continent outlines)
 - "HDIofMCMC.R" (R-function to estimate the highest density interval for a given distribution, written by John K. Kruschke, available in this zip folder: https://drive.google.com/file/d/1rkpJC148LB4Hi7K-1IRKkqyED3PGWKeo/view)